-Behaviour for Learning Policy including EYFS (Pupils aged 4-11, years R-6)
+BEHAVIOUR FOR LEARNING POLICY INCLUDING EYFS (PUPILS AGED 4-11, YEARS R-6)

-The Junior School Behaviour for Learning Policy aims to promote and encourage exceptionally high standards of behaviour and positive attitudes to learning at all times.
-This will be achieved through the continuous use of positive praise, positive reinforcement and consistently high expectations of behaviour and attitudes held by all members of staff on the Junior School team.
+The Prep School's Behaviour for Learning Policy aims to promote and encourage exceptionally high standards of behaviour and positive attitudes to learning at all times.
+This will be achieved through the continuous use of positive praise, positive reinforcement and consistently high expectations of behaviour and attitudes held by all members of staff on the Prep School team.
 The Behaviour for Learning Policy rests on an understanding of mutual respect between staff and pupils.